karthikswarna/Extended-code2vec-model/README.md

             - ```--reps``` takes a space separated list of representations.
 Allowed values are 'ast', 'cfg', 'cdg', 'ddg'.

-            - ```--max_context``` takes a JSON object where each key is a representation, and its corresponding value is the maximum number of paths for that representation.
+            - ```--max_contexts``` takes a JSON object where each key is a representation, and its corresponding value is the maximum number of paths for that representation.

         - You can edit the configuration hyper-parameters in the file ```config.py```, as explained [here](https://github.com/tech-srl/code2vec#configuration).